 - Achieve the minimum entry score for the course selection

 You will need to have completed an undergraduate degree in a related field and achieved a certain GPA for graduate degree (Master’s) courses.
 You may also be required to take a Graduate Record Examination (GRE) or submit a research proposal.

 Tip: Use Expatrio's Study Eligibility Checker to check whether you're eligible to study at a German university directly.

 Another vital factor to consider when choosing a university course is the duration.
-Undergraduate courses typically take three or four years to complete, while postgraduate courses can take one to five years.
+Undergraduate programs typically take three or four years to complete, while postgraduate programs can take one to five years.
 If you're unsure how long you want to study for, consider a shorter course such as a certificate or diploma.

 7. Part-time or full-time?